5 Top U.K. Seaside Towns For Family Fun

 Make sure to stop by Pembrokeshire Castle which offers quite a bit to do.
 Look for the enormous map of Wales that kids can run around on and explore exhibitions that include wax figures recreating moments in the life and history of the castle.

 There are hotels scattered all along the peninsula, with concentrations in and around Milford Haven and Pembroke Dock.
-See which coastal hotels Trip Advisor rates the best.

 Where: in England’s southwest corner, Cornwall is the last bit of mainland you hit before the Isles of Scilly.
 It’s more than a five-hour drive from London, a bit less by train, or a one-hour flight.